-Michael Biggs begins his first season as an assistant coach at Xavier after a successful playing and coaching career at the University of Alabama at Birmingham.
+Michael Biggs begins his second season as an assistant coach at Xavier after a successful playing and coaching career at the University of Alabama at Birmingham.

-Biggs was hired in February and will be charged with continuing the success that Xavier has experienced in the past two seasons.
-He will work primarily with the defensive unit that has seen program records broken over consecutive years.
+Biggs will work primarily with the defensive unit that has seen program records broken over consecutive years.